mohitpatel4889/todo/README.md

 The app requires:
 - A postgres database to store app data.

-Below is an example development `.env` file to start with (this should be created in the root directory and will be automatically pulled into the app using dotenv)
+.dev.sample and .test.sample are in directory, by removing .sample extension it will consider that enviornment Below is an example development `.env` file to start with (this should be created in the root directory and will be automatically pulled into the app using dotenv)
 ```
 # App